Accelerating Additive Manufacturing Adoption in India

-The Thailand data center processor market stands at USD 1.42 billion in 2025 and is forecast to reach USD 9.56 billion by 2030, growing at a 46.4% CAGR.
+Thailand data center processor market size in 2026 is estimated at USD 2.06 billion, growing from 2025 value of USD 1.42 billion with 2031 projections showing USD 13.13 billion, growing at 44.87% CAGR over 2026-2031.
 Momentum comes from hyperscale cloud cap-ex, rapid 5G rollout, and the National AI Action Plan.
 Edge deployments are shifting processor selection toward energy-efficient architectures, while tax incentives in the Eastern Economic Corridor (EEC) shorten upgrade cycles.
 Competitive pressure among Intel, AMD, NVIDIA, and emerging RISC-V suppliers is stimulating continuous innovation, keeping prices in check despite supply constraints.
 Demand resilience mirrors global expectations that data-center AI chips will exceed USD 400 billion by 2030

 Key Report Takeaways